namanshetty25/PIXIO-VIDEO-EDITOR/README.md

 # IITISoC-ML-05

 This repository contains solutions and implementations for the IITISoC Machine Learning Track (Project 05).
-It is organized into several feature modules related to video and audio processing, leveraging popular machine learning libraries and frameworks.
+It is organized into several feature modules related to video and audio processing, leveraging state-of-the-art ML models.

 ## Features